BobbyMcWho/vscode-exercism/README.md

 **Why did you create this extension?**

-I wanted a way to practice exercises while taking a break from my actual work, so I spent a weekend building this extension.
-It might seem a little too opinionated for some, but hopefully you'll find it useful.
+I wanted a way to quickly do exercises during 30-minute breaks without having to leave my editor or close my current workspace.

 **Is this extension available for Atom/Emacs/Vim etc...**